 We may share your personal information with the following third parties in certain circumstances:

 - Other entities within the LOD group and network

-- IT service providers acting as data processors (see below) who provide services or cloud-based software to enable us to operate our business
+- Service providers acting as data processors (see below) who provide IT or administration services, or cloud-based software to enable us to operate our business

 - Professional advisors such as lawyers, bankers, accountants or auditors in order to provide legal, finance, accounting or auditing services

 - Third parties engaged or involved in the course of the services we provide to you, such as experts, barristers and counterparties